All Episodes

 You're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcasts, or wherever you listen.
+On the iHeartRadio app, Apple Podcast, or wherever you listen.

-I'll tell you, I do get I do I get really tired and angry at this point at the COVID lie of Biden and the mob and the media.
+I'll tell you, I do get, I do, I get really tired and angry at this point at the COVID lie of Biden and the mob and the media.

 He was saying that late into March.